-The Drugs.com drug database is powered by four main sources: Cerner Multum ("Multum"), Wolters Kluwer Health, Micromedex and products labels approved by the Food and Drug Administration.
+The Drugs.com drug database is powered by four main sources: Cerner Multum ("Multum"), IBM Micromedex, the American Society of Health-System Pharmacists, and products labels approved by the Food and Drug Administration.
 When you search on a drug name, the search results page may offer the drug information in any of three formats:

-Drugs.com presents drug information from Micromedex Micromedex Detailed Drug Information for the Consumer.
+Drugs.com presents Detailed Drug Information for the Consumer from IBM Watson Micromedex.

-Multum supplies Consumer Information about drugs.
+Cerner Multum supplies Consumer Information about pharmaceutical drugs and medicines.
 Multum's content is written by full-time associates who have no affiliations with drug companies, using a combination of sources.
 Initial References include the Product Information/Package Insert, primary literature and information from standards groups such as the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO) and the American Academy of Pediatrics.

 Physicians and pharmacists review the new information and make any necessary changes; all leaflets are reviewed by one or more practicing clinical specialists.
 Content is verified using secondary references that include standard authoritative medical textbooks and the Multum Expert Review Panel.

 AHFS DI from the American Society of Health-System Pharmacists' (ASHP) is the most comprehensive source of unbiased and authoritative drug information available to health professionals today.
 A wholly independent staff of drug information pharmacists and other professional editorial and analytical staff thoroughly research AHFS DI content.
 Authors incorporate clinical research findings, therapeutic guidelines, and Food and Drug Administration (FDA) approved labeling to ensure that monographs include an evidence-based foundation for safe and effective drug therapy.

 Food and Drug Administration (FDA) Approved Products Labels